LAIHAO-MOD/Kelvin-Connector-for-Handheld-LCR-Meter/README.md

 Kelvin Connector for Handheld LCR Meter.

-Use right angle sma connector or solder wire directly to pcb.
+Use right angle sma connector or solder wire directly to the pcb.

 recommended pcb thickness 1.0 ~ 1.2 Millimeter.